Paulj1989/paulrjohnson.net/content/posts/combining-tidymodels-and-caret.md

 ---
 title: Combining Tidymodels & Caret for Machine Learning in R
-summary: How to combine the functionality from both the Tidymodels framework and Caret to build a machine learning solution in R that is the best of both worlds.
+summary: How to combine the functionality from both the Tidymodels framework and Caret to build models that combine the best of both worlds.
 date: 2022-05-07
 tags:
     - Machine Learning